epfl-ada/ada-2021-project-hivemind/README.md

 ### Abstract

-A 150 word description of the project idea and goals.
+TODO: A 150 word description of the project idea and goals.
 What’s the motivation behind your project?
 What story would you like to tell, and why?
 Research Questions: A list of research questions you would like to address during the project.

 ### Additional datasets

-List the additional dataset(s) you want to use (if any), and some ideas on how you expect to get, manage, process, and enrich it/them.
+TODO: List the additional dataset(s) you want to use (if any), and some ideas on how you expect to get, manage, process, and enrich it/them.
 Show us that you’ve read the docs and some examples, and that you have a clear idea on what to expect.
 Discuss data size and format if relevant.
 It is your responsibility to check that what you propose is feasible.

 #### Speaker attributes

-???
+This dataset helps us to find connection between the speaker and the quotation when it is about a disaster.
+We can observe if the speaker is from the same country as the place of the disaster, or she/he is a scientist, expert talking about the event.

 Data source: Wikidata